Daniz7428/Daniz7428/README.md

 - 👋 Hi, I’m @Daniz7428
-- 👀 I’m interested in HTML, python and C#.
+- 👀 I’m interested in HTML,C++ and Java.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning HTML,CSS, JavaScript, Ajax and php.
 - 💞️ I’m looking to collaborate on a web page or an open source project.
 - 📫 How to reach me daniel.navas.junior@gmail.com